hindu-comm/mail_stream_indology/2017/09/Once_again_on_the_or/126__Walter_Slaje.md

 would no longer be the case in the copies made by one scribal hand from this exemplar.
-If the process was carried on for centuries, only a philological analysis could uncover what lies beneath ​an apparently homogeneous surface.
+If the process was carried on for centuries, only a philological analysis could uncover what lies beneath an apparently homogeneous surface.

-Perhaps the Bakshāli, too, is itself a product​,​
-​ at the beginning or
+Perhaps the Bakshāli, too, is itself a product, at the beginning or

-​somewhere ​
+somewhere
 in the middle
-​,​
+,
 of
-​a ​
+a
 repeated process of material layer conflations
-​​

 .